How to care for your roller skis in the proper way, and keep them in as Marvelous shape as yourself.

 Attach the bindings as described in the instructions accompanying the binding package.
-The outermost bulge of the heel should come level with the front edge of the mudguard With ski boots larger than Size 40, and 10-20 mm away With ski boots sized under 40.
+The outermost bulge of the heel should be level with the front edge of the mudguard with ski boots bigger than size 40, and 10-20 mm away with ski boots sized under 40.

-The corresponding dimensions for roller skis without mudguards are 15 mm and 25-35 mm, measured from the back end of the deck.
+The corresponding dimensions for roller skis without mudguards are 15 mm and 25-35 mm.
+This distance is measured from the back end of the deck.

 IF THE ROLLER SKI PULLS TO THE SIDE

-If the roller ski pulls on the other side, open the nut (lenkkiavain 10) (16) of the front wheel and turn the wheel (8X) to the opposite direction.
-Go on turning the wheel With your Other hand and tighten up the nut.
+If the roller ski pulls on the other side, open the nut (use a size 10 ring spanner) (16) of the front wheel and turn the wheel (8X) to the opposite direction.
+Go on turning the wheel with your other hand and tighten up the nut.
 If the adjustment of the front wheel does not help the situation, do the same for the rear wheel but turn the Wheel to the same direction where it pulls.